 US Naval Historical Center

-Cyclops 71k Cyclops photographed by Sargent, circa 1913.
+Cyclops 71k USS Cyclops photographed by Sargent, circa 1913.
 Copied from the album of Francis Sargent, courtesy of Commander John Condon, 1986.

 US Naval photo # NH 101063